shahv1057/blog/src/pages/MontyHall.md

 It turns out that if you switch, you actually have a **66.6%** chance of winning the car.
 This statistical illusion is rooted in the information gained when the Host reveals a door with a goat.

 Don't believe it?
 Try it for yourself [here](https://www.mathwarehouse.com/monty-hall-simulation-online/).
-Either play for yourself, or run the simulator over a large number of times and look the results.
+Either pick doors and see how often you win, or run the simulator and check out the results.
 The numbers don't lie!

 Let's take a look at the math and see where our intuition goes wrong.